Cadet Resources

 - RCACS – Royal Canadian Air Cadet Squadron

-- RCSU(P) – Regional Cadet Support Unit (Pacific) – the Canadian Forces unit responsible for providing support to the Canadian Cadet Organizations in BC
+- RCSU(P) – Regional Cadet Support Unit (Pacific) – provides support to Canadian Cadet Organizations in BC

 S